larwindcunha/wowremote/GIT HOW TO/Readme.md

 * _git push origin localnow_

-This will create remote branch of the same name as that of local
+This will create remote branch of the same name as that of local branch.
+Then _git push -u origin local-now_ will set upstream to it and _git push would be enough.

 ### Pushing